ValentinZeller/subreddits_viewer_column/README.md

 **You can't use this website as a complete alternative to reddit since you can't log, vote or post.

 Known issues :
-- Not showing all comments/replies
-- Limited number of post per subreddits
 - Lack of informations about posts/authors/comments
 - UI/UX need adjustments
-- Loading time too long when a post have many comments/replies